-All metrics were met and the actions successfully completed.
+All metrics were met and the actions contributed positively to a safe and clean school environment for learning.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.